Varnike/quadratic/README.md

 - [-t] - run unittest

 ## Usage
 If you didn't choose any option, program will ask you to enter three coefficients of quadratic equation.
 Enter these numbers.
-Program will print number of solutions and roots of equasion.
+Program will print number of solutions and roots of equation.

 ## Example of use
-After compiling and start program with no parametres you will see:
+After compiling and start program with no parametes you will see:
 ```sh
 Enter coefficients a, b, c:
 ```